Sam36502/DAM/README.md

 The first thing that happens is the tag generation.
 A 32-digit hexadecimal string that dictates how the whole system will work together.
 This also means that if you find a specific tag you want to reuse, you can.
 No randomization is done in the Transpiler, Compiler or VM.
-All the randomness comes from the tag when it's first generated.
+All the randomization comes from the tag when it's first generated.

 The '.dam' Assembly files are first transpiled into a similar language where only the key-words have been replaced by somewhat similar key-words.
 E.g.: `out 1` => `print 1` This means print out the ASCII